-The router should not be located in a place where it will be exposed to moisture or excessive heat.
+The product should not be located in a place where it will be exposed to moisture or excessive heat.

-- Place the router in a location where it can be connected to multiple devices as well as to a power source. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep the router away from devices with strong electromagnetic interference, such as Bluetooth devices, cordless phones and microwaves.

-Generally, the router is placed on a horizontal surface, such as on a shelf or desktop.
+- Place the router in a location where it can be connected to multiple devices as well as to a power source. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep the router away from devices with strong electromagnetic interference, such as Bluetooth devices, cordless phones and microwaves. - Generally, the router is placed on a horizontal surface, such as on a shelf or desktop.
 The device also can be mounted on the wall as shown in the following figure.

-The diameter of the screw, 4.5 mm<D<10 mm.
-The distance of two screws is 136.7 mm.
-The screw that project from the wall need around 3 mm based, and the length of the screw need to be at least 20 mm to withstand the weight of the product.
+The diameter of the screw head is 4.8mm<D<8.34mm, and the distance of two screws is 161.85mm.
+The screw that project from the wall need around 3mm based, and the length of the screw need to be at least 9.7mm to withstand the weight of the product.